Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Absolute Hodge cohomology and Beilinson's regulator

 \subsection{The absolute Hodge complex $\DR_{\C}$}

-By a variety over $\C$ we will mean a separated scheme such that all connected components are of finite type over $\C$.
+By a variety over $\C$ we will mean a {reduced,} separated scheme such that all {its} connected components are of finite type over $\C$.
 We let $\Sm_\C$ denote the site of {smooth} varieties over $\C$ with the topology given by Zariski open coverings.
-We further consider the $\infty$-category